Mario-35/Stean/README.md

 ![steanSh](https://raw.githubusercontent.com/Mario-35/Stean/main/assets/images/steanSh.jpg "steanSh")

 - Path: the installation path of the API
+      The best proctice is to install on current folder.
 - The version of stean installed
 - The state of stean (RUN or STOP)
+    The best practice is to create script run and use it by exit this script.
 - At the bottom of the menu the version of node and postgresSql
 - Quit to exit installation script
 - "Indicate path" or "Change path" : indicates the installation path of the api